dfeinzimer/StripMini/README.md

 # StripMini

-Remove comments and minify JS files
+Remove comments and minify JS and CSS files

 ## Setup